 Jumping over the Tasman for a trip to New Zealand?
 Find out why travel insurance is still worth having.

-Travel insurance can protect you from a wide range of circumstances.
+Travel insurance can protect you in a wide range of circumstances.
 The most affordable basic policies can offer effective overseas medical and personal liability cover, protecting you from these potentially devastating costs.